cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I test my Electron app?

-Testing your Electron app will not 'just work', as Cypress is designed to test anything that runs in a browser and Electron is a browser + node.
+Testing your Electron app will not 'just work', as Cypress is designed to test anything that runs in a browser and Electron is a browser + Node.

 That being said, we use Cypress to test our own Desktop app's front end - by stubbing events from Electron.
 These tests are open source so you can check them out {% url "here" https://github.com/cypress-io/cypress/tree/develop/packages/desktop-gui/cypress/integration %}.